bbusschots/bbusschots.github.io/README.md

-# bbusschots.github.io
+# Personal GitHub Pages Site

-My GitHub Pages site
+My GitHub Pages site, simply an instant client-side redirect to my GitHub profile with a verified link to connect Mastodon to my GitHub account.